Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Conclusion

 \section{Conclusion}

-In this work, we have proposed a framework for causal representation learning under supervision from labels.
-We modeled causal mechanisms as learned flow-based diffeomorphic transformations from noise to causal variables.
-We proposed the notion of causal mechanism disentanglement for causal models and a causal disentanglement prior, which causally factorizes the learned distribution over causal variables.
-We also theoretically showed the identifiability of the learned causal factors up to permutation and elementwise reparameterization.
-We experimentally validated our method and showed that our model almost perfectly disentangles the causal factors, improves interventional robustness, and generates consistent counterfactual instances.
-In our study, we focused on causally disentangled representations with known causal structure, but future work includes incorporating Jacobian-based differentiable causal discovery methods \cite{reizinger2022multivariable} when the causal graph is unknown.
-Another direction is to study the setting where labels/auxiliary information is only partially observed and derive identifiable models.
+We propose ICM-VAE, a framework for causal representation learning under label supervision.
+We model causal mechanisms as flow-based transformations from noise to causal variables.
+We extend the idea of disentanglement to causal models and propose the notion of causal mechanism disentanglement.
+To this end, we design a causal disentanglement prior to causally factorize the distribution over causal variables.
+We theoretically show permutation-equivalent identifiability of the learned factors.
+Experimental results show that ICM-VAE almost perfectly disentangles the causal factors, improves interventional robustness, and generates consistent counterfactuals.
+Future work will incorporate causal discovery and disentanglement given partially observed labels.